 A psychoanalytic psychotherapist, counsellor and experienced mental health professional in London Bridge, Southwark and Waterloo with 8 years experience working with people suffering with a variety of problems, from a variety of backgrounds.

 What’s my approach?
 When working with people with anxiety, depression, phobias, and most other mental health problems, my approach is specific, not diagnosing with labels or giving general advice about mental health.
-This means the problems you might bring are treated in context of your own life, and as part of a very specific idea of how you think about who you are.
+This means the problems you might bring are treated in the context of your own life, and as part of your particular thoughts about who you are.
 Everyone has an idea of what is 'me', an idea of 'my future', 'my past', 'my family' etc. And so anxiety, depression, stress, abuse or even trauma are not just things that happen to people, to be experienced in the same way by everyone.
-They are also about specific places, specific people, specific times.
+These problems are also about specific places, specific people, specific memories, specific times.
 What this means in practice is finding a way to get space to think, in order to ask those often difficult unasked questions (which everyone has).

 Where do we start?
 We start by thinking in detail about the problem to find out more about it.
 The initial part of the work is usually speaking about the problem in as much detail as possible.
-From here we need to begin thinking things through and asking those unasked questions - kindly, bravely and often carefully.
-All this can take time and everyone needs to go at a different pace.
+From here we need to begin thinking things through and asking those unasked questions - kindly, bravely, with space and time.
+It is hard to say how long someone will need because everyone needs to go at a different pace.

 Psychotherapy is a space to...